Public and Private Locations¶

 Overview¶

-By default, all requests sent by Escape will be routed through one of Public Locations defined in your organization.
+By default, all requests sent by Escape will be routed through one of the Public Locations defined in your organization.
 Here is the list of default Public Locations' IPs used by Escape:

 IP Address | Region |